sentry0/geo-loc-demo/README.md

 Open the application-local.properties file and change lines 21-23 so that you can connect to your database.

 ## Running the App
 The quickest way to run this demo is to import it into the [Spring Tool Suite](https://spring.io/tools) and run it there.
-You can also run it via the command line if you dont like or don't have use the Spring Tool Suit.
+You can also run it via the command line if you dont like or don't use the Spring Tool Suite.

 In either case make sure you set your profile to "local" in order for the proper properties file to be applied.